How to join a walk

-The presence of a dog can scatter livestock and cause distress, therefore we cannot allow dogs to be taken on any of the walks.
+The presence of a dog can scatter livestock and wildlife and cause distress, therefore we cannot allow dogs to be taken on any of the walks.
 We regret any disappointment that this may cause.

 If it is possible, we arrange for the starting points of walks to be accessible by public transport.
 Sometimes this is not practical.
 If you want to come on a walk and have no transport to the starting point, please contact us and we will see if we can arrange a lift for you.
 Sorry we cannot guarantee this.

 Official photographs may be taken during the Festival.
 Participants must inform us if they do not wish these to be used in publicity.
 If you see a photograph on this site that you do not like, either because it is of you, or someone you know, or for any other reason, please let us know and we will consider taking it down.

 We regret that we are unable to provide a refund if you have to cancel a walk.
 We will provide refunds for any walks or activities that we have to cancel due to unforeseen circumstances.
 (Be reassured, this is a very rare event.)